apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    If not set then stale records are not served.

-.. ts:cv:: CONFIG proxy.config.hostdb.storage_size INT 33554432
+.. ts:cv:: CONFIG proxy.config.hostdb.storage_size INT 1073741824
    :metric: bytes

-   The amount of space (in bytes) used to store ``hostdb``.
+   The maximum amount of space (in bytes) allocated to ``hostdb``.
-   The value of this variable must be increased if you increase the size of the `proxy.config.hostdb.size`_ variable.
+   Setting this value to ``-1`` will disable size limit enforcement.

-.. ts:cv:: CONFIG proxy.config.hostdb.size INT 120000
+.. ts:cv:: CONFIG proxy.config.hostdb.max_count INT -1

-   The maximum number of entries that can be stored in the database.
+   The maximum number of entries that can be stored in hostdb.
+A value of ``-1`` disables item count limit enforcement.

 .. note::